openSUSE/news-o-o/_posts/2009-12-05-update-to-opensuse-org.markdown

   * Increased use of memcached

-Our testing indicates that the new wiki software, along with the use of APC and memcached, results in 2 to 3 times the performance on the same hardware.Â  Users can also expect the enhanced security and features of the newest versions of MediaWiki.
+Our testing indicates that the new wiki software, along with the use of APC and memcached, results in 2 to 3 times the performance on the same hardware.
+Users can also expect the enhanced security and features of the newest versions of MediaWiki.

-Next week, we plan on moving the SUSE blogs onto new hardware and implement APC caching with them as well.Â  Testing indicates that users should expect an even more drastic performance increase with the blogs.
+Next week, we plan on moving the SUSE blogs onto new hardware and implement APC caching with them as well.
+Testing indicates that users should expect an even more drastic performance increase with the blogs.

-Of course, major changes often result in some issues.Â  If you become aware of any problems with the new wiki software, please send a message to webmaster@opensuse.org.
+Of course, major changes often result in some issues.
+If you become aware of any problems with the new wiki software, please send a message to webmaster@opensuse.org.